-Even though our minds may be in the summer groove, we need to make room for the Black Friday strategies to start forming.
-When the long lines of customers are waiting patiently at your door, make sure you’re ready to satisfy.
+Whether you’re ready for it or not, it’s time to start applying your Black Friday strategies so that when the long lines of customers are waiting patiently at your door, you’re ready to satisfy.
 Here are 5 ways to ensure you have a successful holiday season.

 1. Generate FOMO